p0unter/p0unter/README.md

 </details>
 <br>

-> When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.' ~Linux Torvalds
+> When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.' ~Linu(x)s Torvalds